 Do you want the new therapist to work in a specific location that you determine?

-Are you going to tell the new therapist when, how and how much they are going to be paid per therapy?
+Are you going to tell the new therapist when, how, and how much they will be paid per therapy?

 Are you going to dictate what types of therapies the new therapists can offer?

 Do you need a guaranteed income from the space the new therapist will be using?